ietf-wg-bpf/ebpf-docs/rst/elf.rst

   Must be set to 24 (0x00000018).

 Type data offset
-  Offset in bytes relative to the end of the header.
+  Offset in bytes, relative to the end of the header, of the start of the `Type data`_.

 Type data length
-  Size in bytes of the type data.
-Must be set to 8 (0x00000008).
+  Size in bytes of the `Type data`_.

 String data offset
   Offset in bytes, relative to the end of the header, of the